serenevoid/jira-wsr-merger/README.md

-# JIRA WSR Merger Tool
+# JIRA WSR Merge Tool
 WSR Merge Tool is a cli tool created to verify and merge timesheets exported as CSV files.